MokoSan/AtomicHabits/Notes.md

 15. Formation of habits is a two-way street:
     1. Your habits shape your identity, and your identity shapes your habits.
 16. Habits aren't about having something but becoming someone.

+### 3. How To Build Better Habits in 4 Simple Steps
+1. Habits are simple, reliable solutions to recurring problems in our environment.
+   1. Habits are mental shortcuts learned from experience.
+2.